 - Take extra care to massage hand cream around your fingernails

 - Wear gloves when you are using household soaps and chemicals for cleaning

 - Gently buff the ridges away (See instructions below).

 The goal here isn’t to remove the fingernail, just the fingernail ridges, so buff gently.
 If done correctly, your nails will look lovely and have a great natural shine.Tweezerman Shape and Shine Nail Tool

 - The first step before you start to buff your nails is to clip and file them smooth.
 Remember to buff your nails in only one direction.

-- If the fingernail ridges are fairly pronounced, use a courser buffer (use a very light touch, you don’t want to thin the nail) to smooth down the ridges.
-If the ridges are less pronounced, use a less course buffer to start.
+- If the fingernail ridges are fairly pronounced, use a coarser buffer (use a very light touch, you don’t want to thin the nail) to smooth down the ridges.
+If the ridges are less pronounced, use a less coarse buffer to start.

 - After buffing, use a polisher to give your nails a natural healthy sheen.